sugarlabs/www/README.md

 3. Change the variable here only.
 4. Do not change the code below the variables unless you wish to add or remove a color instead of changing a color.

-### How to add new icons?
+### How to add new icons
+In this section, we will guide you through the steps to add new icons.
+By following these steps, you will be able to customize icons.

 1. **Install FontForge:**
    * Download and install FontForge from [FontForge's official website](https://fontforge.org/en-US/).

 2. **Create or Prepare Your Icon:**
    * Create your icon in a vector graphics editor and save it as an SVG file.
+If you're not sure how to save as an SVG file, you can find a guide [here](https://stackoverflow.com/questions/43804171/how-to-extract-svg-as-file-from-web-page).
    * Ensure that your icon is properly scaled and fits well within the boundaries of a single glyph.
+You can learn more about proper scaling [here](https://webdesign.tutsplus.com/svg-viewport-and-viewbox-for-beginners--cms-30844t).

 3. **Open Your .ttf File in FontForge:**
-   * Launch FontForge and open the .ttf file you want to edit by going to `File > Open` and selecting the .ttf file.
+   * Open FontForge and navigate to File > Open to select the .ttf file you want to edit (e.g., www/css/fonts/ionicons.ttf).

 4. **Add a New Glyph Slot:**
    * In the FontForge interface, find an empty slot or select an existing glyph that you want to replace.